SANTA ANA (CNS) - Orange County today reported one additional COVID-19 fatality and 229 new coronavirus cases.

 “So make sure children are not missing out on the festivity, but doing it in a safe way,'' Chau said.

-The number of hospitalizations related to the virus increased from 181 Thursday to 182 Friday, with the number of intensive care unit patients increasing from 59 to 61, according to the Orange County Health Care Agency.
+The number of hospitalizations related to the virus increased from 177 on Wednesday to 181, with the number of intensive care unit patients dipping from 60 to 59, according to the Orange County Health Care Agency.

 The county's Health Equity Quartile Positivity Rate, which is a mandate to focus on hot spots in counties, stands at 6%.
 The county has to reach at least 5.2% in that metric to move into the orange tier.